PART ONE OF A SERIES: TURNING GOLD INTO LEAD

 Shortly after the original sale closed, Halvax borrowed $100,000 from Interstate Lumber Profit Share Plan, a Riverside, Calif., corporation.
 The April 1999 loan was secured by a first trust deed on the 15-acres.

-Following that transaction, Halvax raised an additional $480,000 from six more Arizona investors to further develop the planning and permitting for the winery.
-Halvax said this second group, (which included Painter), got a 1% interest in the land, an option to buy it, and a 90% interest in a new LLC formed to operate the winery.
+Following that transaction, Halvax raised an additional $500,000 from six more Arizona investors to further develop the winery.
+This second group, along with Painter, got a 1% interest in a separate LLC.

 LEGAL DOCUMENTS TANGLED & CONFUSING